Quito in 5 Days

 Dancers at Machachi Station

-We return to Quito station and get a taxi.
+Someone has helpfully tied some alpaca to the train tracks for a touristy photo op.
+Once the alpaca have bee removed from the lines, we return to Quito station and hail a taxi.
 I show the driver the address of the hotel and he nods and drives into town.
-It becomes apparent he has no idea where he’s going when he starts asking aquí? every few hundred metres.
-The old man loses patience and we get out of the taxi and walk the final mile and find somewhere to eat.
+It becomes apparent he has no idea where he’s going when he starts randomly pointing and asking aquí? every few hundred metres.
+The old man loses patience and we get out of the taxi and walk the final mile.

 Llamas on the train track